scarletyoung/scarletyoung.github.io/source/_posts/c++/Effective C++.md

 It is not end.
 Compiler will generate copy constructor and copy opertor function if needed.
 A important thing is that Declaring a generalized copy constructor in a class doesn't keep compilers from generating their own copy constructor.

-So you must declare both a generalized copy constructo as well as the normal copy constructor.
+So you must declare both a generalized copy constructor as well as the normal copy constructor.
 ```c++
 template<typename T>
 class SmartPtr {